Search

 Special Days for Noahides During the Year

 National holidays that are connected with idolatry should, of course, not be celebrated by Noahides.
-However, it is definitely permissible for Noahides to participate in days that are set aside by their nation for remembering to praise and give thanks to the One True G-d.
+However, it’s permissible for Noahides to participate in days set aside for praising and thanking the One True G-d.
 Examples are a Thanksgiving Day and a National Day of Prayer.

 What is permissible?